nicolay-r/blog/_posts/2024-04-12-uk-trains-traveling.md

 Believing in confidence of the professionals helps you to cope.
 So I did.
 Only and after a while I realise when the bias works against me: the station is intented to be called was different...
-Different city.
+Different city, which was [Blackburn](https://en.wikipedia.org/wiki/Blackburn)

 That opens the story of how I missed the train but just not entering in it.
 Accepting my failure, It was decided to came to the same officer for the related recommendations on picking another traveling route.
 As it usually happens in the UK, the officer treat the overall action happened with her assistance as a problem that bothrers her too.
-She was intended to help me and later on suggester another route: call Lancashire and travel from there to London.
+She was intended to help me and later on suggester another route: call [Preston](https://en.wikipedia.org/wiki/Preston,_Lancashire) and travel from there to London.

 So I did:

 ![photo_2024-08-09_11-55-11 (2)](https://github.com/user-attachments/assets/3ade14c0-0ea6-4457-bb9c-4f0643cb84b8)
-> Lancashire train station
+> Preston train station

 The good aspect is that traveling was free of charge for me 🥳 But then you may wonder: how you can get to the South (London) with the train that has prescribed seats in tickets?